alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 This was a mess-up from our part.
 The title was in English,
-Alejandro Oviedo offered to do it in English or Spanish, but we did not confirm with Alejandro that it should be in English.
+Alejandro Oviedo offered to do it in English or Spanish, but we did not confirm with him that it should be in English.

 > With all this talk about professionalization, will you lose the community focus?

 Not at all.
-JSDayES is and will be a community non-profit event, run by communities for communities.
+We will try to keep JSDayES the best meeting point for JavaScript communities.

 > Why did you not square the books so that the conference has €0 net losses?